I want you to live a good life.

 My friend Louis, for “raising the bar” and for all the fun and meaning he brings to my life.

-My friend Oli, for his real and honest friendship and for all the miles we ran together.
+My friend Oli, for his real and honest friendship and all the miles we ran together.

-My friend Jo, for our mutual love of music.
+My friend Jo, for his humor and our mutual love of music.

 Yuval Noah Harari, for showing me the importance of meditation.

-Susan Cain, for her book Quiet and for showing me that being an introvert is awesome.
+Susan Cain, for her book Quiet and for showing me being an introvert is awesome.

 Joe Dispenza, for giving me hope that change is possible.

-Jiddu Krishnamurti, for all his teachings, philosophy.
+Jiddu Krishnamurti, for all his teachings and his unique philosophy.
 There are no other authors like him.

-Naval Ravikant, the modern philosopher, for all this clarity.
+Naval Ravikant, the modern philosopher, for all his wisdom.

 Cal Newport for showing me the importance of focus.